onqtam/headjack/docs/why/2_SYSTEM.md

 > "It's a damn shame that a society be structured such that an approach with honesty and good faith is a sucker strategy." - [Jim Rutt on the Village Global podcast about Game B, at 0:05:24](https://open.spotify.com/episode/68kN2CDBR7RHjktHCtOf20)

+Is [COINTELPRO](https://en.wikipedia.org/wiki/COINTELPRO) just an unconvenient historical footnote or is it a precursor to something a lot more sophisticated that might still be part of our system?

 ██████████████████████████████████████████████████████████████████
 # SECTION: Individualism & narcissism